Top Gummy Supplement Flavors: A Manufacturing Perspective

 • Moisture pickup can increase, which raises the risk of stickiness or clumping if packaging isn't dialed in.

-When done correctly, sour can be one of the most effective strategies for building a gummy that tastes “clean” even when the formula is complex.
+Done right, sour can be one of the most effective strategies for a gummy that tastes "clean" — even with a complex formula.

 4) Tropical (mango, pineapple, passionfruit)

-Tropical flavors are increasingly popular, but their manufacturing advantage is practical: they’re aroma-forward and can deliver a “juicy” impression that stays appealing even when sweetness systems vary.
+Tropical flavors are increasingly popular.
+Their manufacturing advantage?
+They're aroma-forward and deliver a "juicy" impression that stays appealing even when sweetness varies.

 • They can help distract from certain "green" or earthy notes.